Lai Meng: Career

 In 1949, Lai started performing on stage in Kuala Lumpur as a getai singer with the stage name, Lai Meng.
 She soon struck close friendships and would usually perform with Hon Ying, Hoi Yong and Wong Hor.
 In 1952, the four decided to join a radio station and started broadcasting a radio show, Empat Sekawan, a comedy skit with dialogue in various Chinese dialects intermingled with Malay.
 Due to the radio show, the four went on to cast in a movie, You Qiu Bi Ying (有求必应) in 1964.
 Similarly, the multi-dialect laden movie was well received in Malaysia's box office.
 The radio show was so well received that it evolved into a television show which was broadcast on a Radio Televisyen Malaysia's television channel in 1966.
 However due to governmental pressure in promoting Mandarin Chinese in Malaysia and the increasing popularity of Hong Kong and Taiwanese television shows within the nation, Empat Sekawan ended broadcast in 1988.

 After Empat Sekawan ended and although Lai had lost her job, as the local entertainment industry in Malaysia and Singapore was maturing, she soon joined a movie production company despite her advanced age and knowing that she would not be able to get lead roles anymore.
 However, the production company also went bankrupt soon after.
 Due to her husband's illness, Lai took up a sales role to support her family until 2006.
 Her husband died in 2006.

 In 2008, Jack Neo decided to cast Lai in Ah Long Pte Ltd, and attested to her professionalism as an actress.
 Lai soon accepted roles in the next Jack Neo movie being Money No Enough 2.
-Her acting did not go unnoticed and was recognised when she was nominated for Golden Horse Award for Best Supporting Actress for portraying an Alzheimer's-ridden mother Money No Enough 2 in 2008.
+Her acting did not go unnoticed and was recognised when she was nominated for Golden Horse Award for Best Supporting Actress for portraying an Alzheimer's-ridden mother in Money No Enough 2 in 2008.
 In 2013, Lai also starred in Singaporean movie Taxi!
 Taxi!.